mrhunsaker/Ts65DnPilots/Manuscript/Ts65Dn_ACTB.md

 For exploratory tasks, ratio values were computed after the following formula: Exploration of the object of interest (or all objects in the 5 min session of interest) minus the exploration of the other objects or last 5 min of the habituation session.
 This was divided by the sum of all exploration across both sessions or of both objects.
 As a formula this is depicted as: (A-B)/(A+B).

 For the reversal learning, the number of perseverative errors (continuing old rule) during the first 20 (1-20) trials were computed.
 The number of regressive errors (returning to old rule) were calculated during trials 21-40.
-A frequentist change point algorithm developed by **Gallistel and colleagues (2004)** was used to compute the point at which each mouse showed evidence for having learned to apply the new rule.
+A frequentist change point algorithm developed by **Gallistel et al (2004)** and translated in the R programming language by **Diep et al. (2012)** was used to compute the point at which each mouse showed evidence for having learned to apply the new rule.

 Data are all plotted in DataGraph (3.21 beta, Visual Data Tools, Inc. Chapel Hill, NC.).
 Ratio data and computed factors are plotted as a bar plot to the mean with all collected data points overlain.
 Repeated data are presented as a line graph at the mean of each block, with all data points overlain.

 ##Tests for equal variance and heteroscedasticity.

 Prior to statistical analyses, the data were tested for normalcy (Shapiro–Wilk test) and homoscedacity (Browne–Forsythe test).
-Repeated measures were evaluated for sphericity using Mauchly's test of sphericity using R 3.0.1.
+Repeated measures were evaluated for sphericity using Mauchly's test of sphericity and necessary adjustments were made using the Huhn-Feldt correction using R 3.0.1.

 ##Parametric Statistical Analysis